Mihalochkina/Test-Automation-Final-Project/README.md

 - **Exception**: Any exception traceback associated with the log entry (if applicable).

 #### Usage
-To use the configured logger in your Python scripts, simply import the `logger` from `logger.py`:
+To use the configured logger in your Python scripts, import the `logger` from `logger.py`:
 ```python
 from logger import logger